MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/raw-data-export-storage.md

 ## Preparations:

-- Create an [Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) in your tenant.
+- Create a [Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) in your tenant.
 - Log in to your [Azure tenant](https://ms.portal.azure.com/), go to > Subscriptions > Your subscription > Resource Providers > Register to **Microsoft.insights**

 ## Enable raw data streaming: